1. What is an Agricultural Security Area (ASA)?

 NO. Your farm does not need to be enrolled in Clean and Green to apply to the Agricultural Conservation Easement (ACE) program.

 There are several ways that you can help preserve farmland in Berks County.
-You can donate money to our program or the newly established non-profit organization, Adopt an Acre Inc.
+You can donate money to our program or another non-profit organization that preserves land.
+You can also spread the word to local

 There are three ways for a landowner to obtain a conservation plan.
 The landowner can contact the Berks County Conservation District at (610) 372-4657 to speak to a Conservation Specialist, contact a private consultant, or write your own plan, including soil loss equations, and submit the plan to our board for approval.
 Applicants and landowners with preserved farms can submit an Request for Assistance, or SC-1 Form, to our office.